 Travel to Vietnam 3 weeks, take your time to wander through the Hanoi Old Quarter, and you'll be immersed in the city's authentic atmosphere, with narrow alleyways, colonial houses, and ancient temples.
 Don’t miss the Dong Xuan Market, where you can taste local dishes and buy unique souvenirs.

-For art and culture enthusiasts, start with the Vietnam Fine Arts Museum, which holds a rich collection of Vietnamese art, from ancient sculptures to contemporary paintings.
-Admire masterpieces by famous Vietnamese artists and discover the evolution of art through the centuries.
+For art lovers, begin at the Vietnam Fine Arts Museum, home to a rich collection spanning ancient sculptures to contemporary paintings.
+Explore masterpieces by renowned Vietnamese artists and trace the country’s artistic evolution through the centuries.

 What to do in Vietnam in 21 days?
 For a rich cultural experience, attend a traditional Vietnamese water puppet show, a unique and ancient art form, features skilled puppeteers narrating folk tales on water.
 You can also enjoy Vietnamese folk music, showcasing traditional instruments like the đàn bầu (one-stringed zither) and đàn tranh (sixteen-stringed zither).